 The Wireless Security settings configure the security of your wireless network.
-There are two wireless security options supported by the Gateway: WPA Personal and WEP.
+There are three wireless security options supported by the Gateway: WPA Pre-Shared Key, WPA RADIUS and WEP.
 (WPA stands for Wi-Fi Protected Access, which is a security standard stronger than WEP encryption.
-WEP stands for Wired Equivalent Privacy.)
+WEP stands for Wired Equivalent Privacy.
+RADIUS stands for Remote Authentication Dial-in User Service.)
 These are briefly discussed here.
 For detailed instructions on configuring wireless security for the Gateway, turn to "Appendix B: Wireless Security."
 If you want to disable wireless security, select Disable from the drop-down menu for Security Mode.